chuongnet/Data-Driven-Policy-Modeling/README.md

 # Data-Driven-Policy-Modeling
-The Policy analysis and Modeling with the data (unstructured text) driven techniques, Deep Learning and Natural Language Processing (NLP)
+The Data Driven Policy Modeling is the AI project, which analyses automatically a whole document (unstructured text) to extract important information such as meaning, relevant sentences, related sections to the meaning.
+The project uses Deep Learning and Natural Language Processing tools as the main technical processing and transferring all analysed information into the CCD diagram as the result of Policy Modeling.
 ## 1. Supervisors
 - Prof. Dr. Maria A. Wimmer - wimmer@uni-koblenz.de
 (Professorin für E-Government Institut für Wirtschafts- und Verwaltungsinformatik Universität Koblenz-Landau http://www.uni-koblenz.de/agvinf)